Visits to the end-of-life Centres

 Unlike Lifecircle, it uses ultrasonics to help nurses to find the most appropriate vein.
 As with all the others, it uses Pentobarbital of Sodium.

-The Pegasos Swiss Association is somewhat unique in that it does not work on the “provisional green light” basis.
+The Pegasos Swiss Association is somewhat unique in that it does not quite work on the “provisional green light” basis.
 As Ruedi Habegger says, “When people apply we just tell them Yes or No”.
 Most people who get a Yes want to come straight away.

 Of course, it is easy to say that if the State Attorney became involved in your case then it could only be after the event and therefore, to put it bluntly, that will be no problem of yours.
-However, when Erika Preisig faced prosecution in 2021 that had a devastating effect both upon Erika herself and upon the ability of Lifecircle and Eternal Spirit to continue with their operations as normal.
-If there is any risk at all the Pegasos itself might face a similar situation then that could be a problem for a supporter whose date has been planned but whose AVD has not yet taken place.
+However, when Erika Preisig faced prosecution in 2017 that had a devastating effect both upon Erika herself and upon the ability of Lifecircle and Eternal Spirit to continue with their operations as normal.
+If there is any risk at all that Pegasos itself might face a similar situation then that could be a problem for a supporter whose date has been planned but whose VAD has not yet taken place.

 Ruedi Habegger himself was a most engaging character.
 We didn’t meet in his office or at the apartment; we met in a (very good) Tapas restaurant in Liestal.
 He said some very funny things – such as when his own lawyer, seeking to establish a patient’s full mental capacity but lacking total understanding of English, asked the patient “if he really understood he would be dead for the rest of his life”.